divyashree-baskar/Exp-3/README.md

 # Exp - 3 RAILWAY MANAGEMENT SYSTEM

 # AIM:
-To study the problem statement, SRS document and draw all the UML diagrams of railway reservation System.
+To study the problem statement, SRS document and draw all the UML diagrams of railway management System.

 # PROBLEM STATEMENT:
-To study the problem statement, SRS document and draw all the UML diagrams of Railway reservation system
+To study the problem statement, SRS document and draw all the UML diagrams of Railway management system

 # DIAGRAMS:
 USE CASE DIAGREM: